 The entryway sets the tone for the entire home, so keep it clear of clutter with a simple wooden bench and hidden shoe storage.
 A single piece of art or a small stone bowl for keys is all you need to create an inviting, peaceful transition.

 This organized approach ensures that the moment you step inside, the stress of the outside world melts away instantly.
-A tidy entrance is one of the most overlooked Japandi Home Secrets: Everything You Need To Know.
+A tidy entrance is one of the most overlooked secrets to know when establishing a Japandi atmosphere from the very first step.

 15#.
 Simple Slatted Wood Walls